A Still Small Voice {and a Plan}

 I think at some point in every career writer's life, we think we will or should reside in NYC.
 I don't know where I got this idea, outside of knowing a little about the publishing industry, but I've thought it since I was about 11 and I decided I wanted to one day be an editor.

 In 2006, I had begun the process of applying with Teach for America in New York and was considering moving to Queens as it seemed that I'd actually be offered a position.
 Foremost in my mind was that I would finally be in the city ... not the job I was pursuing.
 I was literally driven by the premise of being in NYC, the place I believed essential to my rise as a journalist.
 I was convinced that for a dramatic opportunity, I'd need a dramatic jump.
 And what is more fantastic a jump than moving to NYC?
 In my mind, it was a sign of commitment to my dreams.
 It was a move of boldness and a leap of faith.
+And then like a switch being clicked on, the entire idea terrified me.
+The romaniticization of being a "starving artist" was one thing.
+The reality of it, another.

 I had only moved to Philadelphia four months earlier and felt it a comfortable challenge because at least I had a cousin there for support as I tried to break into the magazine industry.

 I was within a train ride of the NYC and so everything seemed as if it would inevitably work out {the key word being inevitably.
 I'm not the "inevitable" type anymore}.
 I should also mention that at this point, four months into living in Philly, I hadn't received one bite from any of the magazines or media outlets to which I had applied daily for editorial assistant positions.
 But, I was determined that I was not going back home to Ohio.
 I literally told everyone who asked as I was preparing to leave {and after I was gone} that if it didn't work out in Philadelphia, I'd try another city.
 I meant that.
+And now I was pursuing a job that had nothing to do with my dream career with no plan in place.

 That's the interesting thing about my move out of Ohio six years ago.
 I learned the essence of the scripture that says "faith without works is dead."
 When I decided to relocate, I felt confident that it was the right time and that I was prepared.
 I'm a spiritual woman, so I had been praying about it.
 I'm hard working, so I believed my resume pretty strong.
 And mentally, I was clamoring for a change.
 But, I had put no strategy in place.
 When it was time for Plan B, I was starting from nothing; Plan B was actually Plan A.